Jan. 18 – Kinark has re-opened select in-person services and continues to provide virtual services during the COVID-19 pandemic

 - Most locations will require you to call in when you arrive so you can be escorted directly to your appointment space.

-These practices and procedures are based on current evidence and advice from public health (https://www.publichealthontario.ca/) and infection control experts.
+These practices and procedures are based on current evidence and advice from public health (https://www.publichealthontario.ca/), the Government of Ontario’s framework Enhancing Public Health and Workplace Safety Measures in the Provincewide Shutdown, and infection control experts.
 We continue to learn more about COVID-19, and will review these practices as new information becomes available.

 If you have concerns about risks, any of the infection prevention and control procedures Kinark has put in place, or would like to discuss other options for receiving service, please contact your Kinark worker.